Hide Files FAQ

 Question: My computer crashed, i cannot access my hidden files.
 What can I do?

-Your files are still on your hard disk.
+- Your files are still on your hard disk.
 However their filenames and directory structure was on Windows Registry.
 Hide Files can not restore the files without Windows Registry entries.
-Please try recovering your files using recovery software such as Recuva, ZAR X, R-Studio, GetDataBack.
+Please try recovering your files using recovery software such as ZAR X, R-Studio, GetDataBack, EaseUS, Recuva.
+Don't write anything else to the drive.
+Save the recovered contents to another drive.

 Question: My locked files/folders are not displayed on Hide Files.
 What is wrong?

-You must use the same Windows installation.
-If Windows was restored to an old installation point or reinstalled or Windows Registry was cleared, Hide Files can not display and unlock the files/folders.
+- You must use the same Windows installation.
+If Windows was reinstalled or Windows Registry was cleared, Hide Files can not display and unlock the files/folders.
+If this is not your case, you can try Windows System Restore and restore to an old installation point.

 Question: I try to lock a file/folder but I get an error message.
 What can I do?